hansa/UCloset3D/README.md

 ### Optional open-source avatar server

 The project can generate avatars locally using open-source tools.
-A small Flask server is provided in `backend/` as a starting point.
-It returns a demo avatar and sample measurements but can be extended with projects like [SMPL-Anthropometry](https://github.com/sergeyprokudin/smpl-anthropometry) or [3d-body-measurements](https://github.com/korrair/3d-body-measurements).
+A small Flask server is provided in `backend/` that now runs the [PIFuHD](https://github.com/facebookresearch/pifuhd) pipeline to build a 3D model from a single photo.
+The server also returns mock measurements but can be extended with projects like [SMPL-Anthropometry](https://github.com/sergeyprokudin/smpl-anthropometry) or [3d-body-measurements](https://github.com/korrair/3d-body-measurements).